 Making the switch from road running to trail running is incredibly rewarding, but it’s not easy.
-Trail running often requires more technique to handle the terrain, and you will likely be running hills more frequently than you were on the road.
+When it comes to trail running vs road running comparison, trail running often requires more technique to handle the terrain, and you will likely be running hills more frequently than you were on the road.

 - If possible, invest in a good pair of trail running shoes with a good grip on the bottom.